labex-labs/open-source-labs/rust/rust-book/lab-ch19-01-unsafe-rust/step3.md

 Note also that in Listings 19-1 and 19-3, we created `*const i32` and `*mut i32` raw pointers that both pointed to the same memory location, where `num` is stored.
 If we instead tried to create an immutable and a mutable reference to `num`, the code would not have compiled because Rust's ownership rules don't allow a mutable reference at the same time as any immutable references.
 With raw pointers, we can create a mutable pointer and an immutable pointer to the same location and change data through the mutable pointer, potentially creating a data race.
 Be careful!

 With all of these dangers, why would you ever use raw pointers?
-One major use case is when interfacing with C code, as you'll see in "Calling an Unsafe Function or Method" on page XX.
+One major use case is when interfacing with C code, as you'll see in "Calling an Unsafe Function or Method".
 Another case is when building up safe abstractions that the borrow checker doesn't understand.
 We'll introduce unsafe functions and then look at an example of a safe abstraction that uses unsafe code.